Teeldinho/Vanilla-Store-Shopify/README.md

 We used metafields for various attributes such as ratings, reviews count, and labels.
 The label metafield is the most accurate to use, while ratings and reviews count are interdependent and managed carefully.

-Our approach involves creating reusable `snippets` that render specific parts of our components.
-These snippets can be easily reused across different `sections` of our Shopify store, promoting consistency and ease of maintenance.
+Our approach involves creating reusable snippets that render specific parts of our components.
+These snippets can be easily reused across different sections of our Shopify store, promoting consistency and ease of maintenance.
+This solution serves as a simple introduction to making Shopify Themes using Liquid.

-## Helpers

-### Metafields
+## Metafields

 We utilized Shopify metafields to enhance our product displays:

 - **Label**: Used to display custom labels like "Best Seller".
 - **Rating**: Stores the product rating.
 - **Reviews Count**: Stores the number of reviews for the product.

-### Utility Snippets

-Our approach involves creating reusable snippets that encapsulate specific parts of the product display logic.
-These snippets can be integrated into various sections of the store, ensuring a consistent and modular design.

 ## Components